RedSiege/EXCELntDonut/README.md

 ```
 =FORMULA(D3&D23&D54&D23&D44,E45)
 ```
 The FORMULA function allows us to place a formula, which can later be executed, into another cell.
-So in this case, we the process injection instructions and then use the FORMULA function to place the actual function into another cell to be executed.
+So in this case, we put the process injection instructions and then use the FORMULA function to place the actual function into another cell to be executed.
 This avoids defenders conducting static analysis from seeing things like "VirtualAlloc".

 2. The entire macro will shift some value to the right, so that when you initially open up the sheet with the macros, it appears blank.

 ## Things to know

-- Less sophisticated malware just uses the =EXEC() command to execute commands.
+- Less sophisticated payloads just uses the =EXEC() command to execute commands.
 Some also use URLMON to download files.
-Other even includes the word "SHELL".
+Other files even includes the word "SHELL".
 All of that seemed like a bad idea to us.
 This tool doesn't include any of that.
-Instead it injects your C# source code into the Excel process (either 32-bit or 64-bit) and then calls CreateThread to execute it.
-From there, it's up to your payload on what it does.
-We recommend PPID spoofing.
+Instead it injects your C# source code into the Excel process (either 32-bit or 64-bit) and then executes.
+From there, it's up to your payload on what it does next. .

 ## Tips

 - Your C# source code could do anything you want it to.
-We recommend using a PPID Spoofing template to inject your code.
-That breaks the Parent > Child relationship between Excel and whatever you spawn into.
-WMIPrivSe is a potential option.
+We recommend your source code break the Parent > Child relationship between Excel and whatever you spawn into.
 - There's a lot of good blog posts about "Very Hidden" excel sheets.
 Consider using that.
 - Don't forget to make your Excel file look real.
 - Huge source code files might slow the tool down a ton (specifically during nullbyte removal with msfvenom).
-Also, the max payload lines in excel is set to 999, but that could be manually extended by editing the source code.
+Also, if you're targeting a x64 version of Excel, consider a staged payload since the injection process is quite slow.

 ## Troubleshooting